DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

 The last analysis was to dig deeper and understand the cluster of the words the model has learned from the dataset passed.
 When I checked the word-vec similarity with `Invest` and `Money` words it looked good that the model is learning the cluster embeddings correctly.
 Proving that our dataset is good to move ahead for the analysis!

+## 5. Model Training

-## 5. Machine Learning Models Performance Evaluation
+## 6. Machine Learning Models Performance Evaluation

 - **Human Evaluation:**